soswow/blog/src/2020-06-07-about-lego-labels.md

 The problem was all of them were filled with electronics components, that owner didn't need anyway.
 For 5 years they were not used, taking space moving from place to place with me because I didn't have time nor motivation to clean them up and use this storage for something else.

 Until now.
-I spent a couple of weeks packing each drawer content into own bag and moving drawer label to a ziplock bag.
+Over a couple of weeks I painstakingly moved all the electronics into bags (detaching and labels was the hardest part).
 [![De-labeled Craft Cabinet]({{ site["baseurl"] }}/images/small/2020-06-07-about-lego-labels_2.jpg)]({{ site["baseurl"] }}/images/2020-06-07-about-lego-labels_2.jpg)
 The plan is to use one or two boxes for my own electronics components and other small things in the shop, and the rest of them use for storing lego.